Bellevue College | Running Start Frequently Asked Questions (FAQ)

 No, Bellevue College is an open enrollment college and thus does not have a GPA requirement for admissions into the college.
 This also means that the Running Start Program does not have a GPA requirement for admissions.
 However, note that specific programs at Bellevue College may have other specific admission requirements.
 Additionally the Running Start programs at other Washington State colleges will have different admission requirements compared to Bellevue College.

-It can take our office up to 5 business days to process forms; and are processed in the order received.
-Once the EVF form is processed, you will receive an email informing you that you are cleared to enroll or if the EVF form is not complete/incorrect we will request correction and resubmission.
+EVF forms are processed in the order received.
+Once the EVF form is processed, you will receive an email informing you that you are cleared to enroll or if the EVF form is not complete/incorrect we will request a correction and resubmission.
+For processing timeline please review Bellevue College Student Central Processing Dashboard.

-Clear and simple instructions for this can be found on the Bellevue College website “How to Enroll for Classes” https://www.bellevuecollege.edu/current-students/enrollment/how-to-enroll-for-classes/
+Clear and simple instructions for this can be found on the Bellevue College website “How to Enroll for Classes“.

-Note: RS students cannot enroll until the Running Start Enrollment Verification form (EVF) has been submitted and processed.
+Note: RS students cannot enroll until the Running Start Enrollment Verification form (EVF) has been submitted and processed and enrollment is open.

 How do I know if I enrolled in classes?